webrecorder/wabac.js/README.md

 - Brotli decompression is not yet supported.
 - Collection data is not persisted beyond the life of the service worker.

+### Previous Work

+The [ipwb](https://github.com/oduwsdl/ipwb) from @ibnesayeed and @machawk1 was the first project to use service workers for replay, focusing on retrieval from IPFS.

+The [Reconstructive](https://github.com/oduwsdl/Reconstructive) project, separated out from ipwb, focuses on composite memento reconstruction from an existing web archive or memento aggregator and provides support for the memento protocol.